sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_torch_linreg_101.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 164-169
+GENERATED FROM PYTHON SOURCE LINES 164-171

 With dynamic shapes
 ===================

 The dynamic shapes are used by :func:`torch.export.export` and must follow the convention described there.
+The dynamic dimension allows any value.
+The model is then valid for many different shapes.
+That's usually what users need.

 ..
-GENERATED FROM PYTHON SOURCE LINES 169-178
+GENERATED FROM PYTHON SOURCE LINES 171-183

 .. code-block:: Python

     onx = to_onnx(